Policy last updated

 Policy

-This policy sets out requirements for schools contributing or raising money to build or upgrade facilities.
-This includes new facilities, upgrades of existing facilities, maintenance projects and school contributions to buildings projects led by the Victorian School Building Authority (VSBA).
+This policy sets out requirements for schools contributing or raising money to build new facilities, upgrade existing facilities, or undertake maintenance projects where the project includes ramps or the total value of the project is estimated to exceed $150,000 (including GST).
+This includes school-funded contributions to building projects led by the Victorian School Building Authority (VSBA).

 Summary

-- For projects deemed to be high-risk with a construction value of between $100,000 and $500,000 (including GST), schools may be required by the VSBA to engage a contractor from the Construction Supplier Register .
+- schools may be required by the VSBA to engage a contractor from the Construction Supplier Register

 Details

-Schools may raise money to build or upgrade facilities or contribute funds to building projects led by the Victorian School Building Authority (VSBA).
+Schools may raise money to build, upgrade, or undertake maintenance on school facilities.
+Schools can also contribute funds to building projects led by the VSBA.

 This policy supports the department and school councils to fulfil their obligations under the Project Development and Construction Management Act 1994 and Ministerial Order No 1280 – Constitution of Government School Councils 2020 .

-This policy also ensures that school contributions to facilities align with the Government’s education provision, asset management and financial management objectives.
+This policy also ensures that school contributions to facilities align with the government’s education provision, asset management framework and financial management objectives.

 Planning school-funded capital or maintenance projects